PHOENIX — Students, parents and teachers across Arizona are looking forward to the fall, when school is expected to start back up again.

 But school will look very different this upcoming school year.

-Gov. Doug Ducey announced in May that students can head back to school in the new school year, even as coronavirus cases and deaths continue to rise.
+Gov. Doug Ducey announced that students can head back to school in the new school year, even as coronavirus cases and deaths continue to rise.

 Ducey said at the time that some students would not be able to go back to in-person classes due to health issues and concerns.